barrelstrength/sprout-docs/docs/forms/forms.md

 # Forms

 Form Elements allow users to create and manage single and multi-page online forms within Craft CMS.

-Content authors can add [Form Fields](./form-fields.md), tabs, and customize a form's [settings](plugin-settings.md) such as a custom Title Format, Redirect, or Submit Button text.
+Content authors can add [Form Fields](./form-fields.md), tabs, and customize a form's settings such as a custom Title Format, Redirect, or Submit Button text.

-When forms are submitted, an [Entry](./entries.md) will be created in your Craft database.
+When forms are submitted, a form [Entry](./entries.md) will be created in your Craft database.
 Send [Notification Emails](notifications.md) to confirm receipt with the user or notify admins that a new Entry is ready for review.
 Run and export [Reports](./reports.md) to learn more.

 ## Form Templates

 Forms are displayed on your website using Form Templates.
-Sprout Forms comes with two [Default Form Templates](./default-form-templates.md) and your web team can customize and style those templates using [Template Overrides](./template-overrides.md) or by building a [Custom Form Template](./custom-form-templates.md) plugin.
+Sprout Forms comes with two [Default Form Templates](./default-form-templates.md) and your web team can customize and style those templates using [Template Overrides](./template-overrides.md) or by building a [Custom Form Template](./custom-form-templates.md) integration.

 Front-end validation, error states, accessibility, and submitting your form data will be managed from your Form Templates.